 - Brush or drizzle melted butter onto the phyllo, making sure the entire length is covered.

-- Add another 2-3 sheets of phyllo dough.
+- Add another 2-3 sheets of phyllo dough and repeat the process.

 - Cut your unbaked baklava.
 The traditional design is diagonal, diamond shapes.